Oneflow-Inc/oneflow-documentation/en/docs/cookies/serving.md

 ]
 ```

 The above model name, inference backend, and input and output configuration are the most basic configurations.
-Once configured, we can start working.
+Once configured, OneFlow can start working.

-The `instance_group` after that is used to configure hardware information.
+`instance_group` is used to configure hardware information.

 ```
 instance_group [